verhovsky/books-futures-explained/src/0_background_information.md

 program has at any point in time is unpredictable.
 That's why you'll see so many async web frameworks and database drivers today.

-However, for a huge number of problems, the standard OS threads will often be the right solution.
+However, for a huge number of problems, standard OS threads will often be the right solution.
 So, just think twice about your problem before you reach for an async library.